 How fast do things change in the robotics industry?
-Quite fast, right?
+Quite quickly, right?
 Shall we look at the recent shutdown of the number of robotics companies?

 These companies are shut down, despite a collective increase of several hundred million dollars in funding and development over many years.
-Despite massive funding, none of these robotic companies have been able to remain successful on the market for a long time.
+Despite massive funding, none of these robotic companies have been able to remain unbeaten in the market for a long time.
 So what is wrong?
 So what is wrong?
 Are people not ready for robots after years of sci-fi acculturation?
-Is robotics really difficult or is something else happening in the industry?
+Is robotics complicated or is something else happening in the industry?

 Some experts believe that the answer has more to do with a massive failure by automation entrepreneurs to recognize a market capitalism bedrock Tip: no matter how impressive a piece of automation technology is, it’s not a very good product if it doesn’t solve a clear problem or increase efficiency in a big way.

 Some say companies fail because “robotics is hard.”
 It’s hard to make metal, electronics, and other human-engineered bits work the same purposeful, elegant way human bodies can.
-Getting machines to do seemingly simple tasks like climbing stairs, sliding down fire poles, assembling intricate components, and exhibiting the dexterity that most people can be a very difficult task.
+Getting machines to do seemingly simple tasks like climbing stairs, sliding down fire poles, assembling complex components, and exhibiting the dexterity that most people can be a challenging task.

 Anyway, investors pay more attention to the market than to visionary promises with their investments!
 In this article, we’ll discuss ten small tips before investing in a robotic company.

 Tip #1: Invest in startups that focus on software, not hardware.
-For example, there are two components for Jibo which sold Jibo robot: hardware and software.
+For example, there are two components for Jibo which sold the Jibo robot: hardware and software.
 In order to succeed, they have to excel at both.
 And they failed.
 It is difficult enough to be good at one thing already.
 So how can they be good at both?
 Unfortunately, many robot startups are making the same mistake.
-However, we have robotic startups based on software.
-Those who focus only on AI and use other (mobiles) hardware as brains.
-It’s an app that runs on a phone with a pillow.
-It’s profitable.
-It’s profitable.

 Tip #3: Robotics is about software, not hardware.
 Hardware is a commodity.
 Therefore pick someone who understands the software and its cycles.